Allisonwonderlax13/https-github.com-obsproject-obs-studio./Getting-Started-With-Track-Matte-Stinger-Transitions.md

 Track Mattes for a Stinger Transition can be provided in three ways:

-- **In two separate video files**: the first file being the stinger video and the second file being the track matte video.
+- ~~**In two separate video files**: the first file being the stinger video and the second file being the track matte video.~~ **NOTE:** Since OBS currently does not support lock-step video decoding, we have disabled this feature for the time being due to the fact that two separate videos cannot be guaranteed to play back in perfect sync.
+We recommend using the single-file video methods (side-by-side or stacked) instead.

   <!-- TODO example image: two separate files -->